Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 **First of all, what's the DOS header?**

-The DOS header is a small structure at very beginning of executable files in the DOS MZ format (like `.exe` files), and preserved on PE files for backwards compatibility.
+The DOS header is a structure first introduced in DOS MZ format (like `.exe` files), and preserved on PE files for backwards compatibility.
 It's often called the **MZ header** because the first two bytes are the ASCII characters "`MZ`"—the initials of Mark Zbikowski, one of its designers.

 ![MZ](/assets/images/pefileformat/dosheader/image.png)